viswadarshan-024/viswadarshan-024/README.md

 - **Hands-On Development**: I don’t just experiment with theories—I write code, optimize models, and deploy real AI systems.
 - **Impact-Driven**: Every project I work on is aimed at making AI more accessible, efficient, and powerful for real-world applications.

-## My Vision
+## My Passion

-I am on a mission to bring cutting-edge NLP and AI research into real-world use cases, especially for low-resource languages.
-My goal is to become a leading AI expert in this field, contributing to research, open-source AI, and scalable AI solutions that can make a global impact.
+I am deeply passionate about building AI solutions that drive real-world impact.
+My focus is on developing domain-specific LLMs, enterprise-ready AI systems, and NLP-driven solutions for low resource language(Tamil).
+From custom tokenization pipelines to fine-tuned LLMs for business intelligence, I thrive on designing high-performance AI solutions that enhance decision-making, automation, and user interaction.

 ### Let’s Connect & Innovate!